Faina-Kh/LegoNet/README.md

 When the source checkout directory is named `Code`, LegoNet uses its parent as the default storage directory.
 This produces the four-folder `LegoNet/` workspace shown above.
-The small grape annotations, licenses, and dataset notes are packaged with the code and copied into `Datasets/` during first-time setup.
+The small grape annotation files, licenses, and dataset notes are packaged with the code and copied into `Datasets/` during first-time setup.
 You can therefore run the quick-inference commands below from `Code/` without `--storage-path`.